Robert Kratky: Radio and Television

 In addition to his work for ORF, Kratky has been and continues to be a spokesperson for various companies and their brands.
 In 2007, he co-authored the book Die ganze Wahrheit (...), which topped the non-fiction bestseller list for several weeks, with his Ö3 colleague Daniela Zeller.

 According to various surveys conducted by TV-Media, Seitenblicke Magazin, Heute, and others, Kratky was Austria's most popular radio presenter.
 In 2015, he won the Austrian Radio Award for best presenter.

 Since fall 2017, Kratky has also been the star of the short video series Tagwache mit Kratky (Reveille with Kratky), produced by the Austrian Armed Forces.

 In May 2023, he announced that he would not be renewing his contract with Ö3, but would be leaving ORF when his contract expired at the end of 2026.

 In 2024, he appeared in the music video for the single Nebel by Austrian supergroup AUT of ORDA.

 In 2024, it was revealed that Kratky was the highest-paid ORF employee in 2023 with an annual salary of €443,000.
 In 2024, he was once again the highest-paid employee at ORF with an annual salary of just under €472,000.

 In August 2025, Kratky announced his early retirement from ORF, citing health reasons for his decision.
-Two weeks earlier, on August 1, 2025, he hosted his last Ö3-Wecker show.
+Two weeks earlier, on 1 August 2025, he hosted his last Ö3-Wecker show.
 Negative public reactions to Kratky's salary over the past two years are also said to have played a role in his early retirement.

 Accolades

-On February 22, 2021, he received the Military Recognition Medal from Federal Minister of Defense Klaudia Tanner for his achievements in public relations, particularly for the creation of videos.
+On 22 February 2021, he received the Military Recognition Medal from Federal Minister of Defense Klaudia Tanner for his achievements in public relations, particularly for the creation of videos.

-Private
+Personal life

 Robert Kratky grew up in Salzburg-Riedenburg and now lives in Stein an der Donau.
 He has a sister, Inge, and a brother, Thomas.